Going Under Game Cover

 • “The humor is unbelievably non-cringey despite the subject matter.”

 The story of "Going Under" is a satirical exploration of corporate culture, particularly focusing on the absurdities of startup life and the struggles of young workers.
-Players engage with a cast of likable characters through humor-filled dialogue and quests that enhance the narrative experience, although some reviewers noted a decline in story engagement during the latter half of the game.
-Overall, the writing is praised for its cleverness and relatability, making the game a charming and entertaining experience despite some gameplay frustrations.
+Players engage with a cast of likable characters through humorous dialogue and quests, which enhance the narrative experience, although some reviewers noted that the story's depth diminishes in the latter half of the game.
+Overall, the writing is praised for its cleverness and relatability, making it a standout feature of the game despite some gameplay frustrations.

 • “The story is a satirical take on corporate work culture that anyone who has worked a job in the industry would come to know and despise.”